bpiyush/rotation-equivariant-lfm/setup/README.md

     ```

 ### Evaluate predictions
 Use the generated predictions to evaluation robustness of feature matching to rotations.
-You can do this by running the following notebook.
+You can do this by running [this notebook](./notebooks/eval_on_hpatches.ipynb).